UI-Research/r4ds-exercises/docs/03-data-visualization.md

 What does the `se` argument to `geom_smooth()` do?

-The `se` argument controls whether a confidence band is displayed around smooth.
+The `se` argument controls whether a confidence band is displayed around the smoothed line.
 Note that the argument is set to `TRUE` by default.

 ```r